 My B.A. from Long Island University focused on the interface of art and religion in India and Japan.
 I then began my study of science, receiving a B.S. in marine science from Eckerd College.
 In December 2014, I finished an M.S. in chemical oceanography from the University of South Florida.
 Recently I completed a batch at the Recurse Center in SoHo, NYC.
 My work has shifted from the specific disciplines of my training to a new genre in which the skills and awareness of research have melded with the artistic and the educational.
 My time in science was not a digression, but a critical step in my path to creating mature works.
 During this period, I have developed a fascination with the use of technology and participatory experience to allow the exploration of the unseen and unheard.

-I am fascinated with the concept of social commentary, social reflection and the development of autopoeitic installations.
+I am fascinated with the concept of social commentary, social reflection, and the development of autopoietic installations.
 I believe in creating an in interruption to our daily mode of thought.
 I believe in shaping these moments to change the way we encounter the world and society around us.
 I am an intentionalist, but not as Paisley Livingston defines.
-Who defines what an experience is other than the one who experiences?
-I use the word to mean that I have a clear vision of the world and I believe that my works exist to support it.
-Social shift will not come just from me, but through the collective speech of many.
+Who defines what an experience is, other than the one who experiences?
+I use the word to mean that I have a clear vision of the world, and I believe that my works exist to support it.
+Cultural shift will not come just from me but through the collective speech of many.